DannyDanh/FundyTrack/README.md

 ### Description and Purpose

-FundyTrack is a comprehensive personal finance dashboard that empowers users to manage income, expenses, and investments effortlessly.
-It provides tools to record transactions, categorize spending, and visualize financial health through intuitive charts and reports.
+FundyTrack is a comprehensive yet simple personal finance tracker that empowers users to effortlessly manage income, expenses, and investments.
+It offers intuitive tools to record transactions, categorize spending, and visualize financial health through clean charts and insightful reports.
+Beyond tracking, FundyTrack builds community — allowing users to share personal finance knowledge, tips, and real-life experiences.
+The platform also features engaging, goal-oriented challenges such as “Save $20 every day for a month” to keep users motivated and accountable while turning saving into a rewarding habit.
+Whether you’re budgeting smarter, learning from others, or growing your savings step by step, FundyTrack helps you take control of your financial journey with confidence, clarity, and a supportive community by your side.

-By consolidating multiple financial activities into one modern interface, FinPort eliminates the need for juggling spreadsheets or multiple banking apps.
-Users can easily track where their money goes, identify spending patterns, and monitor their net worth growth—all from a single, organized platform.

 ### Inspiration

-FundyTrack was inspired by the idea that effective financial management should be simple, transparent, and accessible.
-As students passionate about both technology and finance, we set out to build a clean, privacy-focused budgeting experience that teaches financial awareness while demonstrating key full-stack development principles.
-FundyTrack blends practical money management with data visualization, making it not just a budgeting tool—but a learning platform for smarter financial decision-making.
+FundyTrack was inspired by the realization that many college students and young adults — including ourselves — often overlook the importance of budgeting and managing their finances.
+Between classes, part-time jobs, and social expenses, it’s easy to lose track of spending and savings.
+We wanted to create a tool that makes financial awareness simple, visual, and approachable for people our age.
+FundyTrack helps young users build healthy money habits early, empowering them to understand where their money goes, set meaningful goals, and develop confidence in their financial future.

 ## Tech Stack